Auto No-Fault Intentional Injuries Exclusion – You Don’t Have to Prove Innocence

 Benefits Denial Using the Intentional Injuries Exclusion

 People in auto-related accidents committing reckless and stupid acts often suffer very serious injuries requiring extensive and ongoing medical care.
-Needless to say, these types of no-fault claims typically involve large amounts of money.
-Insurance companies often attempt to avoid their legal obligation to pay no-fault benefits for these claims by simply accusing the injured person of committing the reckless act to inflict intentional injuries.
+Needless to say, these types of injuries often lead to very large and expensive insurance claims no-fault claims that no-fault insurers often attempt to avoid paying by accusing the injured person of committing the reckless driving act for the specific purpose of injuring or killing him or herself.

 The following example helps to demonstrate this point: